Admissions Policy 2021/2022

 South Green Juniors is a popular, oversubscribed school.
 It is strongly advised that parents contact the school in advance to check whether places are available.

-- Looked After Children and previously Looked After Children (as defined below and set out in the latest edition of the Primary Education in Essex Booklet )
+- Looked After Children and previously looked after children (as defined in the Primary Education in Essex 2021/2022 booklet);

-In the event of oversubscription within any of the above criteria, priority will be determined by straight line distance from home to school, those living closest being given highest priority.
-Straight line distances are calculated by Essex County Council using a computerised geographical information system as defined in the Primary Education in Essex Booklet.
+In the event of oversubscription within any of the above criteria, priority will be determined by straight line distance from home to school, those living closest being given the highest priority.
+Straight line distances are calculated by the LA as described in the Primary Education in Essex 2021/2022 booklet.

 Exceptional medical reasons why a child should attend a particular school will override other admission criteria (other than Looked After Children and previously Looked After Children) if supported by medical evidence at the time of application but will not override the admission number.
 The relevant medical reasons may be in relation to either the child or one or both parents.
 Applicants must provide evidence from a doctor or other registered health professional setting out why the preferred school is the most suitable, and the difficulties that would be caused if the child attended and had to travel to another school.

-The waiting list will be maintained (in order of admission criteria) for 6 weeks after the end of the Autumn Term.
+The waiting list will be maintained and held until the end of January 2022.

 - Where a child has been refused admission to South Green Junior School, the parents/carers of that child may appeal to an independent appeal panel.